 Set plants 6 inches apart, and do not try to thin or separate seedlings if there are several in the container.
 Turnip greens don’t mind growing in small clumps as long as each little group has ample elbow room.
 Although they are a variety that will make turnips, don’t expect great roots from crowded plants.
 They are sown with just the leaves in mind.

 Turnip greens need steady water in order to thrive, so keep them watered during typically dry fall weather.
 Pull any weeds that appear in your turnip patch.
-For best results, feed them with a water-soluble fertilizer such as Miracle-Gro® Performance Organics® All Purpose Plant Nutrition.
+For best results, feed them with a water-soluble fertilizer such as Miracle-Gro® Performance Organics® Edibles Plant Nutrition.
 This plant food works in harmony with In-Ground Soil to provide just the right nutrition to fuel more growth as you harvest leaves.

 It is natural for older turnip leaves to turn yellow and wither.
 Removing older leaves every week or so encourages the plants to grow more greens.